 What He was saying is that no one is capable of taking His life by force.
 There is no power, no authority, no force that is strong enough.
 Instead, Jesus as the Lamb of God, gave His life - offered His life as the sacrifice for our sins.
 He is the only sacrificial offering that satisfies the wrath of God for our sins.
 Jesus made clear His ultimate intention when He said, “I am the good shepherd.
 The good shepherd lays down his life for the sheep.”
 (John 10:11)

 Jesus could have escaped the cross if He had wanted to, at any time, at any place.
 But let's just look at His arrest scene alone.
-There we find no less than three chances where Jesus could have avoided being captured at the time of His arrest, but He chose not to.
+There we find no less than three chances where Jesus could have avoided being captured and arrested, but He chose not to.

 (A) Avoiding Arrest Option #1: (SUPERNATURAL POWER)